domricciardiphoto/adv-dev/README.md

 Your browser does not support this video
 </video>

+This will show a video on click.
+The video module is 100% on desktop and mobile

 Graphical element with dynamic pricing-----------------------------
     <div class="promo_box singlepromo singlepromo-multi videogame" data="FB502SBKL" data2="/browse?Ntt=FB502S*" style="background-image:url(/images/promos/flyer-12-31-17-pg21-hero18.jpg)">
         <div class="promo_des_price"></div>
     </div>

---- element takes up a 50% SLOT" and 100% on mobile data = where the pricing is coming from data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)
+Element takes up a 50% SLOT" and 100% on mobile data = where the pricing is coming from data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)